Stonehenge, Glastonbury, & Avebury

 Legend has it that King Arthur and Guinevere are buried in the grounds of Glastonbury Abbey.
 The monks of the Abbey excavated the site and unearthed a stone slab.
 Underneath the slab was a lead cross inscribed in Latin, “Hic iacet sepultus inclitus rex arturius in insula avalonia”, "Here lies buried the renowned King Arthur in the Isle of Avalon”.
 Also found were a few small bones and a scrap of hair.

 The bones were put in caskets.
 King Edward I entombed them in a special black marble tomb in the main Abbey Church.
 During the Dissolution of the Monasteries when the Abbey was sacked and largely destroyed, the caskets were lost and have never been found.
-Today a notice board marks the spot of Arthur’s final resting place.
+Today, a sign marks the spot of Arthur’s final resting place.

 Even though the place is a ruin, it's a very cool place to walk around.